Hanno Möttölä

-Hanno Aleksanteri Möttölä (born 9 September 1976) is a Finnish basketball coach and a former professional basketball player.
-He is currently working as an assistant coach of Canada national team.
-A power forward, Möttölä played for the Atlanta Hawks in the National Basketball Association (NBA), becoming the first player from Finland to play in the NBA.
+Hanno Aleksanteri Möttölä (born 9 September 1976) is a Finnish professional basketball coach and former player who is currently an assistant coach for the Brisbane Bullets of the Australian National Basketball League (NBL).
+He played college basketball for the Utah Utes before playing two seasons in the National Basketball Association (NBA) for the Atlanta Hawks between 2000 and 2002, becoming the first player from Finland to play in the NBA.

-Möttölä was named in the Utah Athletics Hall of Fame of the University of Utah in September 2023.

 College career

 Möttölä attended the University of Utah, in the United States, where he played college basketball under head coach Rick Majerus.
 He was a starter on the Utah Utes team that played in the final of the 1998 NCAA national championship tournament, which they lost to Kentucky.

+Möttölä was named in the Utah Athletics Hall of Fame in September 2023.

 Professional career

 After college, Möttölä was selected in the second round, with the 40th overall pick, in the 2000 NBA draft, by the Atlanta Hawks.
 He played two seasons in the NBA with the Hawks.
 He played in all 82 games during his sophomore (and final) season.
 His final NBA game was on April 17, 2002, in an 81–89 loss to the Boston Celtics where he recorded 1 steal and 2 rebounds.

 After his time with the Hawks, he returned to Europe to play in the EuroLeague.
 He played in Spain with TAU Cerámica of the Liga ACB, where he suffered an ankle injury.
 Then he played in Italy with Skipper Bologna (in the 2003–04 season, his team reached the Italian League finals and EuroLeague Final).
 He also played in Italy with Scavolini Pesaro (from 2004 to 2005).

 Möttölä also played in the Russian Super League with Dynamo Moscow, in the Lithuanian LKL League with Žalgiris Kaunas, and in the Greek Basket League (GBL) with Aris, after signing with the team on 26 July 2007.

 Möttölä announced his retirement from playing basketball on 26 September 2008, but decided to return to basketball just nine months later.
 In September 2009, Möttölä signed with the Finnish team Torpan Pojat.
 He played in the team for four seasons, during which the team was the runner-up in the Finnish League championship (2009–10), in the Finnish Cup (2010–11), and finished in third-place in Finnish League (2011–12).